Dead Rising 3: Development

 In 2010, prior to the release of Dead Rising 2, Keiji Inafune, the producer of the Dead Rising series, had speculated about the possibility for a sequel during an interview, stating that "we're not going to start even speaking about DR3 until we see the sales of DR2—unfortunately that's the nature of the game!
 However, the experience with Blue Castle was very positive, and if we have the opportunity I would like to work with them again."
 With the success of Dead Rising 2, Capcom COO David Reese asserted that Dead Rising 3 was likely to continue the narrative of its predecessor.
 Reese also stated that more digital content, similar to Case Zero and Case West, was also plausible, and would help to bridge the gap between Dead Rising 2 and Dead Rising 3.
 Klayton of Celldweller is composing music for the game.
 The game was officially announced during Microsoft's press conference at E3 2013.
 The game was revealed as originally being developed with high-end PCs in mind so the team could realise their expanded vision for the series, before Microsoft offered to partner with them for it to become an Xbox One launch exclusive.
 On October 10, 2013, it was announced that Dead Rising 3 was not approved by Germany's rating board and would not be released there.
-On June 5, 2014, it was announced that Dead Rising 3 would be leaving Xbox One as an exclusive, and would be released on PC with more details to follow at E3 2014.
+On June 5, 2014, it was announced that Dead Rising 3 would be leaving Xbox One as an exclusive, and would be released on Windows with more details to follow at E3 2014.

-The PC version, which was released on September 5, 2014, has been subject of some controversy after it had been revealed during a Twitch stream of the game that it would be locked at 30 frames per second.
+The Windows version, which was released on September 5, 2014, has been subject of some controversy after it had been revealed during a Twitch stream of the game that it would be locked at 30 frames per second.
 Capcom has revealed that the option to unlock the framerate would be available, however they could not guarantee that the game would run smoothly or with sufficient stability.
 On June 16, a developer of Dead Rising 3 has revealed on the Steam forums that uncapping the framerate would not cause damage to the game.
 He performed his tests on three different PCs.